minprog/uva-prog-ink/10 Workshops/10 Workshop 1/30 Questions.md

 		else:
 			i = i + 1

 What do you think this code is doing?
-Without comments it is hard to guess what Ben’s intention was (*cough* -- this is why the staff loves to look at commented code!!), so read through it and make a sensible guess as to what it is doing.
+Without comments it is hard to guess what Ben's intention was (*cough* -- this is why the staff loves to look at commented code!!), so read through it and make a sensible guess as to what it is doing.
 There's a lot of mistakes in the code so your guess is as good as ours!

 1. Make a table that shows the value of the variables `n` and `i` during the execution of the program.
 Your table should contain two columns (one for